 The Hershey and Chase experiment relied on two important experimental details:

 The Hershey and Chase experiment was done as follows (see figure 5.4):

 Several lines of indirect evidence suggest that DNA is the genetic material of eukaryotic cells.
 Scientists reasoned that the genetic material of eukaryotes should be found within chromosomes because chromosomes are copied and distributed to daughter cells during mitosis and meiosis.
 Chromosomes contain both proteins and DNA; however, the DNA component is found exclusively in chromosomes (protein is found in the cell cytoplasm as well).
 In addition, a diploid cell, which contains twice as many chromosomes as a haploid cell, also contains roughly twice as much DNA as a haploid cell.
 No such correlation was observed when the protein content of haploid and diploid cells was compared.
-Finally, ultraviolet light (UV light) causes mutations that can affect the phenotype of a cell.
-The wavelength of UV light that produces the highest frequency of mutations (260 nanometers) corresponds to the wavelength of UV light that is absorbed most strongly by DNA.
-On the other hand, the wavelength of UV light absorbed most strongly by proteins (280 nanometers) does not produce mutations.
+Finally, ultraviolet light (UV light) causes mutations that affect the phenotype of a cell.
+The wavelength of UV light that produces the highest frequency of mutations corresponds to the wavelength of UV light that is absorbed most strongly by DNA.
+On the other hand, the wavelength of UV light absorbed most strongly by proteins does not alter phenotpye.